Cured-in-place pipe: Conception

 In 1971, Eric Wood implemented the first cured-in-place pipe technology in London, England.
 He called the CIPP process insitu form, derived from the Latin meaning "form in place".
 Wood applied for U.S. patent no. 4009063 on January 29, 1975.
 The patent was granted February 22, 1977, and was commercialized by Insituform Technologies until it entered the public domain on February 22, 1994.

 Implementation

 The process began to be used in residential and commercial applications in Japan and Europe in the 1970s and for residential application in the United States in the 1980s.

 Advantages

-As a trenchless technology, CIPP does not require excavation to rehabilitate a pipeline that is either leaking or structurally unsound.
-Depending upon design considerations an excavation may be made, but the liner is often installed through a manhole or other existing access point.
-Anything larger than 60 inches must be excavated in order to install.
-Liner is installed as it is wet out on site in these instances.
-In the case of sewerlines, lateral connections are also restored without excavation via a remote controlled device that drills a hole in the liner at the point of the lateral connection.
-If larger than 24" and it is safe to do so someone will reinstate laterals by hand.
-CIPP has a smooth interior and no joints.
-While CIPP can repair a pipe with bends, special design considerations must be taken into account to prevent wrinkling and stretching.
-CIPP can effectively reduce infiltration and leaks in pipeline systems without digging.
+CIPP does not typically require excavation to rehabilitate a leaking or structurally unsound pipeline.
+(Depending upon design considerations an excavation may be made, but the liner is often installed through a manhole or other existing access point.)
+CIPP has a smooth, jointless interior.